Courses for Northern Territory

 Those who have completed the courses rate them very highly in terms of the impact of the courses on extending knowledge, skills and confidence in supporting students with special needs.

-Understanding Autism Spectrum Disorders (ASD)
+Understanding Autism Spectrum Disorder (ASD)

 Transition Class Teacher, Independent school in a remote community